 |Liquidation||Tangible assets are comparatively easy to liquidate.||Intangible assets don’t possess liquidation value as such.|

 Both intangible and tangible assets are and must be recorded by the company as those are required by law and per accounting standards.
-While those tangible assets are very much and extremely important for the organization, as it helps them in the production of services and goods.
-On the contrary to that, intangible assets to assist the organization or the company in creating their future worth as for example if a company has a patent in creating a certain product then its revenue will not be affected soon as it will face less competition and thus this creates value for shareholders.
+In comparison, tangible assets are very much vital for the organization, as it helps company in the production of services and goods.
+On the contrary, intangible assets assist the organization in creating their future worth.For example, if a company has a patent in creating a certain product then its revenue will not be affected soon as it will face less competition and thus this creates value for shareholders.

 When comparing these assets, both have their cons and pros, but there is one more fact which is also true that intangible assets are much worthier as compare to the tangible ones.

 They both have a similarity that they both have an existence at the face of a balance sheet.
-The Organization cannot survive without the tangibles and if those went for sale or liquidation it is almost as good as its nearing bankruptcy take an example of IL&FS (Infra Structure and Leasing company) that has been defaulting on its debt payment in the year 2018 is in trouble as its selling its tangible assets to survive.
+The Organization cannot survive without the tangibles.
+If those went for sale or liquidation, it is almost as good as its nearing bankruptcy take an example of IL&FS (Infra Structure and Leasing company) that has been defaulting on its debt payment in the year 2018 is in trouble as its selling its tangible assets to survive.
 Further Intangibles also are important as stated above like patents, trademarks, etc. those help the organization is keeping the competition around it lesser.
-Customers’ loyalty is also one kind of intangibles like most of the sophisticated consumers see value in Apple which Apple admires and sees them as their value.
+Customers’ loyalty is also one kind of intangibles like most of the sophisticated consumers see value in Apple, which Apple admires and sees them as their value.

-This has been a guide to the Tangibles vs Intangibles.
+This article has been a guide to the Tangibles vs. Intangibles.
 Here we discuss the top differences between Tangible and Intangible Assets along with infographics and comparison table.
 You may also have a look at the following articles –